cast-org/figuration/docs/widgets/alert.md

 #### `.CFW_Alert('dipose')`
 {:.no_toc}

-Removes the click event listener from an alert.
+Removes the click event listener from a trigger.
 This will not disable a dismiss item if the Figuration widget API is enabled.

 ### Events